Tochukz/AWS-Solution-Architect/Udemy-Stephane-Maarek/section-28-disaster-recovery-and-migrations/hands-on-360/hands-on-360.md

 ### Description

-This configuration creates a backup plan for an S3 bucket using AWS Backup
+This configuration configures a backup plan.

 ### Operation